Brought to you by Teacher Created Materials

 Untold Stories is a meaningful nonfiction series with texts that focus on diverse people and their captivating experiences.
 Use Untold Stories to help build both literacy and content-area skills.

 A good teacher works hard to develop relationships with students in order to help them identify their place in the world.
 A great way to help children do this effectively is to introduce stories and materials that act as mirrors and windows.

-You may have heard the term “mirrors and windows” being used more frequently lately, especially when it comes to literacy.
+You may have heard the term “windows, mirrors, and sliding glass doors” being used more frequently lately, especially when it comes to literacy.
 But what does this phrase mean?